 Running parallel on the right is the Via Margutta, traditionally a bohemian artists' quarter: there are some unusual galleries and working studios still in residence today - not to mention a suitably 'bohemian' eatery in the form of Rome's top vegetarian restaurant, Osteria Margutta.

 Even before D. Brown Esq. succeeded in attracting even more visitors to this treasure-house, it was a real must-see for art lovers, with a roll-call of contributors to match any church in the city.
-There is far more to it than just the Chigi Chapel (which is what draws the majority these days, first on the left), with its designs by Raphael (including the pyramid) as well as finishing touches by Bernini - his pointing angel has been rather petulantly concealed for the last few years behind a tarpaulin, as if deliberately to frustrate the Angels & Demons brigade: as far as I know the restoration was finished some time ago.
+There is far more to it than just the Chigi Chapel (which is what draws the majority these days, first on the left),with its designs by Raphael (including the pyramid) as well as finishing touches by Bernini - his pointing angel, for some time rather petulantly concealed behind a tarpaulin, as if deliberately to frustrate the Angels & Demons brigade, is now once again on display.

 The other highlights include frescoes by Pinturicchio (especially in the vault behind the altar and the third chapel on the right); fine marble-work by Fontana (second chapel); designs in the apse by Bramante, with some of his earliest plans for St Peter's; two lovely tombs by Sansovino….the list goes on and on, even before you reach the masterpieces in the Cerasi Chapel (far left).
 Here is a picture of the Virgin by Caracci, no mean artist; but even he is eclipsed totally by two of Caravaggio's finest: the Crucifixion of St Peter, and the Conversion of St Paul.
 Somehow, 'encouraging' the Dan Brown fans to look further doesn't seem such a jealous aim after all…